 Healthy Sugar Substitutes

-Stevia is native to South America and comes from the Stevia Rebaudiana plant.
-It’s about 200 times sweeter than sugar (a little goes a long way!) and calorie free.
+Stevia is a plant extract native to South America.
+It is about 200 times sweeter than sugar and calorie free!

 Some studies even show honey can help you lose weight by curbing your appetite when it’s replacing sugar.